-Existing state laws, including Ohio, Kansas, Michigan, Maryland, Illinois, and others
+Existing state laws, including Ohio, Kansas, Michigan, Maryland, Illinois and others

-5-7: One Call Access (24/7)
+5-7: 811 Center Access (24/7)

-Practice Statement: The excavator has access to a one call center 24 hours per day, 7 days a week.
+Practice Statement: The excavator has access to an 811 center 24 hours per day, 7 days a week.

-Practice Description: Utilities service the public needs 24×7 and thus should be protected during that same time.
+Practice Description: Utilities service the public needs 24/7 and thus should be protected during that same time.
 Certain conditions may exist that require excavators to work during off-hours (city/road congestion, off-peak utility service hours).
-Although most excavators are on the job site during regular work hours, they need to be able to call in future work locations after 5:00 p.m.
-This allows them more flexibility to schedule work and to avoid peak hours of locate requests at the one call center.
+Although most excavators are on the job site during regular work hours, they need to be able to call in future work locations after 5 p.m.
+This allows them more flexibility to schedule work and to avoid peak hours of locate requests at the 811 center.

-Existing states laws, including Texas, Idaho, Minnesota, Pennsylvania, and others (25 participating states or one call centers with 24/7 access)
+• Existing states laws, including Texas, Idaho, Minnesota, Pennsylvania and others (25 participating states or 811 centers with 24/7 access)

-5-8: Positive Response
+5-8: Positive Response^{94/}